 This trip will begin with New York’s only mass street skate, the Wednesday Night Skate.

-There will be 3 skate routes touring Manhattan (Upper West Side, Chelsea, Downtown, Wall Street, East Village, Times Square, 72nd Street (as per Asha’s video below but slower) so you get a real feel for the whole island, plus a skate to Brooklyn and Prospect Park.
+There will be 3 skate routes touring Manhattan, Upper West Side, Chelsea, Downtown, Wall Street, East Village, Times Square, 72nd Street (as per Asha’s video below but slower) so you get a real feel for the whole island, plus a skate to Brooklyn and Prospect Park.

-One morning will be dedicated to lessons in Central Park focussing on slopes, higher speed stops, and speed improvement plus other requested skills.
+One morning will be dedicated to lessons in Central Park focusing on slopes, higher speed stops, and speed improvement plus other requested skills.
 Other lesson spots will occur during the tours at suitable locations.

-Cost of skating component £425 (includes Trip T-shirt)
+Cost of skating component £425

 How To Apply